Porsche 996 GT2: Specs, History, and Buying Guide

 Maintenance and Known Issues

 The 996 GT2 shares the Mezger engine with the 996 GT3 and 996 Turbo.
 This is the good news.
 The Mezger flat-six does not suffer from the IMS bearing failures that plague the standard base Carrera engines.
-It is one of the most reliable engines Porsche has ever built.
+It is among the most reliable engines Porsche has produced.

 Common maintenance items:

 • Turbocharger seals: Can develop oil leaks at high mileage.
-Turbo rebuild or replacement is expensive.
+A full rebuild or replacement is expensive.

 • Clutch: The single-mass flywheel and clutch wear faster on cars that see track use.
 Budget for a clutch replacement at 40,000 to 60,000 miles.